mirimichaelson/C.V.-2020/README.md

 Like many Makers, I made the decision to change careers and jump (headlong!) into programming.

 I started out doing a Bachelors degree in English & Related Literature.
 My focus was on Classics and Homer, and I spent a lot of evenings reading about unnecessarily obscure literary theories.
 My first career was in event production.
-As a result, I have a really interesting/eclectic interal landscape of London (punctuated with many stressful and last-minute visits to Screwfix, and one particular memory of hauling a Henry the Hoover around Seven Dials at midnight).
+As a result, I have a really interesting/eclectic internal landscape of London (punctuated with many stressful and last-minute visits to Screwfix, and one particular memory of hauling a Henry the Hoover around Seven Dials at midnight).
 Some of the events that I'm most proud of were hosted at the Royal Albert Hall, the BFI & the Palladium, plus a fun stint working on an Audible podcast.

 I decided to take the leap into programming when I realised how endless the opportunities for creativity are.
 After seeing the events world, it was a revelation to me that ideas could be brought into existence using no resources other than time, thought and a laptop.